Resources for New Transfer Students

 - You must make arrangements to take the Writing Proficiency Exam as soon as possible.
 Passage of this essay exam is a graduation requirement for all undergraduates, and if you delay taking the test you can hold up completion of your degree.
 Information on the scheduled exam times can be obtained from the Writing Center in Mason Hall (516-463-5252).

-The staff of the Center for University Advisement is always happy to help you with any questions you have.
+The staff of the Center for University Advising is always happy to help with your questions.
 We are here to assist you.